No room at the Inn: Memphis Animal Services needs adopters or foster homes to save animals

 City of West Memphis to open first dog park Friday

 Memphis Animal Service at 2350 Appling City Cove will be open Saturday and Sunday from 12-4 p.m.

 You can fill out a foster application by clicking right here.
 You can also complete the form at the shelter.

+For a look at adoptable dogs, cats and other animals click here.